Inland Waterway Weather Report

 7-day QPF Totals

-- Middle Mississippi/Lower Ohio Valley: 0.25” to 2.0” of liquid precipitation.
-There is a marginal risk for heavy rain on Tuesday and Wednesday.
+• Middle Mississippi/Lower Ohio Valley: 1.0” to 5.0” of liquid precipitation, heaviest south of St. Louis, MO.
+There is a marginal risk (Level 1/5) for heavy rain on Sunday and Monday.

 David Pearson – MVD/NWS Meteorologist, USACE